 Phonological edit distance is quite similar to Levenshtein edit distance, in that it calculates the number of one-symbol changes between strings, but it differs in that changes are weighted based on featural similarity.
 For example, depending on the feature system used, changing <t> to might involve a single feature change (from [-cont] to [+cont]), while changing <t> to might involve two (from [-voice, +cor] to [+voice, -cor]).
 By default, the formula for calculating the phonological distance between two segments-or between a segment and "silence", i.e. insertion or deletion-is the one used in the Sublexical Learner [Allen2014].
-When comparing two segments, the distance between two feature values that are identical is 0, while the distance between two opposing values (+/- or -/+) is 1, and the distance between two feature values in the case that just one of them is 0 (unspecified) is set to by default to 0.25.
+When comparing two segments, the distance between them is equal to the sum of the distances between each of their feature values: the distance between two feature values that are identical is 0, while the distance between two opposing values (+/- or -/+) is 1, and the distance between two feature values in the case that just one of them is 0 (unspecified) is set to by default to 0.25.
 When comparing a segment to "silence" (insertion/deletion), the silence is given feature values of 0 for all features and then compared to the segment as normal.